robertzhidealx/lyte/README.md

 # Lyte

-A collection of highly extensible React components, including Selectable, a beautiful multiselect dropdown that finally works.
+A collection of highly extensible React components, including Selectable, a beautiful (multi)select dropdown you've been looking for.

 ![showcase](./static/showcase.png)